 All freshmen and transfer students are expected to attend the New Student Orientation as a part of the regular registration procedure.

-The orientation takes place the week prior to the beginning of classes.
+Orientation takes place the week prior to the beginning of classes.
 A large number of faculty members and upperclass student leaders participate, helping to introduce the new student to the Caltech community.
-The orientation period provides an opportunity for the new student to become acquainted with the campus, the Honor System governing personal conduct, and other aspects of life at Caltech.
+The orientation period provides an opportunity for new students to become acquainted with the campus, the Honor System governing personal conduct, and other aspects of life at Caltech.
 In addition, he or she can meet classmates, upperclass students, and faculty.